The Hoyas had 11 extra-base hits, including two home runs by Alex Bernauer

 Wilk has a wealth of international baseball experience.
 He has previously worked baseball clinics in the Dominican Republic (2000, '01, '02, '05), as well as in Germany (1996) and Sweden (1994) for Major League Baseball.
 In January 2001, he worked a clinic in Oslo for the Norwegian Baseball Federation.

 Wilk is a 1987 graduate of Rollins College, where he earned a degree in american studies.
 He earned his master's degree in sports management in December, 2013 from Georgetown University.

-He and his wife, Erin, live in Virginia with their daughter Reese.
+He and his wife, Erin, live in Virginia with their daughters Reese and Casey.